They Cracked This 250 Year-Old Code, And Found a Secret Society Inside For

 rules and statistics of English: which words go together, which sounds

-the language employs, and which pairs of letters appear most often.
-(Q is usually followed by a u,
+the language employs, and which pairs of letters appear most often. (

 for example, and “quiet” is rarely followed by “bulldozer.”)
 There are